tokland/shoogle/README.md

 }
 ```

-* [jq](https://stedolan.github.io/jq/) is a JSON processor the comes in handy when building or parsing a JSON.
-This example uploads a video from a template and extracts the ID from the response:
+* [jq](https://stedolan.github.io/jq/) is a JSON processor very useful to build or parse JSON data.
+This example uploads a video from a JSON template and extracts the ID from the JSON response:

 ```shell
 $ cat upload-video.template.json